Value-Driven Product Development

 - Check audio, video, and screen sharing on Zoom.

-This course is available as a live/remote course in standard and express format.
+This course is available as a private live/remote course in standard and express format.

 The standard course runs as 4 sessions of 1/2 day each scheduled within a 2-week period.
 The course is suitable for groups up to 30 people.
 Larger groups should run the course multiple times.